 BE LAKE SMART Tips

 "Be Lake Smart" is our little slogan reminding us to make smart choices that protect the lake.
-We must change habits that pollute, into actions that improve water quality.

 ✓ Keep leaves, branches, trees, and other plant materials out of the lake.
 As these decay they increase nutrients in the water leading to algae growth.
 Bag or mulch the leaves, leaving them as natural fertilizer on the lawn.

 ✓ Do not use fertilizers or detergents on lawns, driveways or ramps where runoff could reach the lake.

 ✓ Remove dog droppings from the lawn and shoreline.

 Never throw animal waste into the lake.

 ✓ Prevent any soil loss into the lake since phosphorus